rupeshtiwari/rupeshtiwari.github.io/_posts/2022-11-12-roadmap-for-mastering-competitive-programming-for-beginners.md

 ## Which Data Structure Problem Should I Focus and solve?

 Do 50 questions on below data structures.
 Do 70 questions on Array and Linked List.
 First solve the problems which are described in the [data structure in hindi videos](https://www.youtube.com/watch?v=t5JfBFfi2sU&list=PLg6p_zdrEgHEqaRQbZADU6suNgh28JiKb&index=1).
 Then solve others on your own.
 If you don't watch videos and try to solve your own in Geek of Geeks you will solve 5 problems.
 However, if you watch videos and solve them then you should be able to solve 15 problems on your own.
-Do below Data Structure:
+Do below Data Structures:

 - Array
 - Link List